subalakshmi98/funny-bunny/README.md

-# 📘 Maplewood Academic Scheduling System
+# 📘 Academic Scheduling System

 ## 🚀 Overview

-The **Maplewood Academic Scheduling System** is a full‑stack platform designed to modernize academic scheduling, automate course/teacher/classroom assignments, and provide student‑friendly tools for enrollment and progress tracking.
+The **Academic Scheduling System** is a full‑stack platform designed to modernize academic scheduling, automate course/teacher/classroom assignments, and provide student‑friendly tools for enrollment and progress tracking.

 This project includes: